 The name of the game in the nonprofit world today is collaboration.
 Government and private funders are encouraging it; nonprofits are merging to capitalize on efficiencies; and partnerships abound!
 There is no generation that has been better prepared for the demands of collaboration than millennials.
 From the day they entered kindergarten, they were put in groups and asked to work together to achieve common goals.
 They are also the most racially diverse generation in U.S. history – and greater diversity in teams leads to better results.

 Example: Accenture’s Arlington, VA, office has tried to capitalize on millennials’ desire for collaboration by creating an office space that sparks a healthy balance of group discussion and individual thought.
 By designating fluid “hoteling” workspaces, millennials and other employees are free to move around the office to create synergies that improve the firm’s work product and environment.

 Millennials Have: Purpose

 Example: Software company Cornerstone OnDemand has leveraged millennials’ passion by allowing employees to start various groups in the workplace to address both personal interests and professional needs.
-Nonprofit managers can use this idea to start ad hoc groups that address some of the organization’s pressing needs and create a cadre of intrapreneurs continuously working to improve the workplace.
+Nonprofit managers can use this idea to start ad-hoc task forces that address some of the organization’s pressing needs and create a cadre of intrapreneurs continuously working to improve the workplace.